RYNO8/Inquit/README.md

 Note:
 Don't spam enter.
 It will lag (it takes longer to send than it does to press enter)

+Don't spam through copying chunks of text in.
+People will make a new room without you!

 It is possible to fake your username, so someone may not necessarily be who they say they are...

 Pls post bugs in issues.
 I will hopefully fix it soon.